jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - This is a function that adds 2 to the input (x)
 - x is the "domain"
 - The range is the value of x (whatever that is) + 2
-- this function maps x to x + 2
+- This function maps x to x + 2
 - Functions accept “exactly one input” (more on this later)

 ---